praveen2p/Control-of-Relay-Using-IoT-controller/README.md

 ### REG.NO: 212223040152

-## experiment 02 Control of Relay Using IoT controller.
+## Experiment-02: Control of Relay Using IoT controller.

 ##  AIM:
 To control the Relay using Arduino controller